tk3369/BinaryTraits.jl/docs/src/concepts.md

 Several data types are automatically declared when a trait is defined.
 The parent type always has `Trait` append to the end of the trait's name.
 The subtypes include the so-called *Can-trait type* and *Cannot-trait type*.
-This is common type hierarchy structure used by the Holy Traits pattern.
+This is a common type hierarchy structure used by the Holy Traits pattern.

 Let's look at an example: